Adventures to the Grawin Opal Fields including Glengarry & Sheepyard Opal Fields and Lightning Ridge

 Day 1 – Thursday – The Road Trip

-I was keen as mustard to get up there so I stayed at Andrews place on Wednesday night so we could leave early and beat the traffic.
+I was keen as mustard to get up there so I stayed at Andrew and Tamara’s place on Wednesday night so we could leave early and beat the traffic.
 First mistake, some idiot (me) forgot his pillow, which set us back half an hour to go back and get it.

 Our first stop was Muswellbrook to meet up with the other Andrews mates, the guys that own the claim.
 We had a quick brekkie at Maccas and continued on.
-Drove through towns like Aberdeen, Murrirundi before going through Willow Tree.
+Drove through towns like Aberdeen and Murrirundi before going through Willow Tree.
 Andrew mentioned a pub there called the Graze Willow Tree Inn.
-Apparently it has the ‘perfect steak’ so we’ll definitely have to stop in on another trip.
+Apparently, it has the ‘perfect steak’ so we’ll definitely have to stop in on another trip.

 We both couldn’t believe how green the landscape was on the way out.
 I was fully expecting it to be just dry red dirt most of the way, so naturally, I was surprised to see it so green.
 Talking to the other fellas who have been visiting for over 20 years, they have never seen it so green.
 It was really nice to see.
 I was the typical vacationer taking photos the whole way.